microbuilder/LPC11U_LPC13U_CodeBase/src/drivers/filters/ma/README.md

 ### 3. Initialise the Filter ###
 After declaring a placeholder **ma\_f\_t** (for floating point math), **ma\_i\_t** (for 32-bit signed integer math) object, or **ma\_u16\_t** (for unsigned 16-bit integers), we need to call the init function and supply a reference to our ma placeholder.

-This function essentially just does some basic error checking, and will return **false** if for some reason the filter couldn't be initialised, such as a problem with the window size of the circular buffer.
+This function essentially just does some basic error checking, and will return **false** if for some reason the filter couldn't be initialised, such as a problem with the window size or the circular buffer.

 We'll use the floating point version below as an example.
 ```